sshtmc/pg-tpch/README.md

 echo -e "\nexport PATH=\$HOME/pg92/bin:\$PATH" >>~/.bashrc
 ```

-Logout and login, or run the following in the new terminals until you restart
+Now logout and login.
+If you don't want to logout at this time, you should run run the following command in all new terminals, until you do logout and login again
-your session
 ```bash
 export PATH=$HOME/pg92/bin:$PATH
 ```